skip to main content

 what’s new?

-In June, the Chevron-operated Tahiti Field produced its 500 millionth barrel of oil equivalent, enough oil to power 11.5 million homes for one year.
+In June, the Chevron-operated Tahiti Field produced its 500 millionth barrel of oil-equivalent.
+The total production from the field is enough to power 11.5 million homes for one year.

 This makes it the sixth-largest asset—by total oil-equivalent output—in the deepwater U.S. Gulf of Mexico to date.